Home Internet Home Wifi

 The router creates your local area network and allows multiple devices to connect to it by both wired and WiFi connections.

-The modem connects the router to your Internet service provider’s network.
+The modem connects the router to your internet service provider’s network.

 Extender